ImageMagick/Usage-Markdown/quantize/index.md

 Once you have a set of colors, the next problem is to apply the color to an image so that the existing colors are replaced by the selected set of colors.
 This is known as 'Dithering', and is named as such because of its, "should I pick this, or should I pick that?", either-or nature.

-Basically the idea of dithering is to place pixels of different colors near each other in such a way as to fool the eye into seeing more colors in the image than is actually used.
+Basically, the idea of dithering is to place pixels of different colors near each other in such a way as to fool the eye into seeing more colors in the image than are actually used.
 That is the color in that area of the image more closely matches the original color of the image, because of the way the human eye 'merges' neighbouring colors together.

 One of the best introductions to Dithering is on [Wikipedia](http://en.wikipedia.org/wiki/Dither) though you will need to skip over the 'Audio Dithering' section at the start.